Results of tourist driving report of 'great concern': Only 3% pass theory test

 Carr said the study identified a serious gap in the knowledge of New Zealand's road rules among self-driving international visitors to New Zealand.

-In the report, Carr said there was a clear need for a cohesive plan to increase visitor drivers' knowledge of rules and safe driving practices.
+He said there was a clear need for a cohesive plan to increase visitor drivers' knowledge of rules and safe driving practices.

 "This plan needs to increase their knowledge of the rules and safety practices related to driving in the country and, as a result, increase the quality of their driving behaviours.